someonesays/minigame-sdk/README.md

 // End the game (host-only)
 sdk.endGame();

+// Save local data store for the minigame as a string (1KB limit) sdk.saveLocalData({ data: "string" });

+// Advanced: Save local data store for the minigame as an UInt8Array (1KB limit) sdk.saveLocalData({ data: new UInt8Array([123]) });

-// Set the game state (host-only) sdk.setGameState({ state });
+// Set the game state (host-only, 1MB limit) sdk.setGameState({ state });

-// Set the player state (host-only) sdk.setPlayerState({ user, state });
+// Set the player state (host-only, 1MB limit) sdk.setPlayerState({ user, state });

-// Send a game message (host-only, sends it to everyone) sdk.sendGameMessage({ message });
+// Send a game message (host-only, sends it to everyone, 1MB limit) sdk.sendGameMessage({ message });

-// Send a player message (sends it to everyone) sdk.sendPlayerMessage({ message });
+// Send a player message (sends it to everyone, 1MB limit) sdk.sendPlayerMessage({ message });

-// Send a private message (user defaults to host, only the host can send messages to other players other than the host) sdk.sendPrivateMessage({ user, message });
+// Send a private message (user defaults to host, only the host can send messages to other players other than the host, 1MB limit) sdk.sendPrivateMessage({ user, message });

-// Advanced: Send a binary game message (host-only, sends it to everyone) sdk.sendBinaryGameMessage(new Uint8Array([1, 2, 3]));
+// Advanced: Send a binary game message (host-only, sends it to everyone, 1MB limit) sdk.sendBinaryGameMessage(new Uint8Array([1, 2, 3]));

-// Advanced: Send a binary player message (sends it to everyone) sdk.sendBinaryPlayerMessage(new Uint8Array([1, 2, 3]));
+// Advanced: Send a binary player message (sends it to everyone, 1MB limit) sdk.sendBinaryPlayerMessage(new Uint8Array([1, 2, 3]));

-// Advanced: Send a binry private message (user defaults to host, only the host can send messages to other players other than the host) sdk.sendBinaryPrivateMessage({ user, message: new Uint8Array([1, 2, 3]) });
+// Advanced: Send a binary private message (user defaults to host, only the host can send messages to other players other than the host, 1MB limit) sdk.sendBinaryPrivateMessage({ user, message: new Uint8Array([1, 2, 3]) });

 // Here are the events